Axionable/Axionaut/README.md

 2. <strong>Datasets</strong> Updated dataset with new labeled data.
 Download from: https://s3.amazonaws.com/axionautdataset/Datasets+2.zip

-## AxionautV2 - DIY Robocar Tricks and Hacks
+## Axionaut - DIY Robocar Tricks and Hacks
 The Axionaut is the winner of the second [IronCar France](http://ironcar.org) robocar competition.
 The following repository contains all the tricks we used to win.
 The final Keras model achieves more than 98% of accuracy on the validation set.
 The provided autopilot model will work seamlessly with Vincent's [IronCar](https://github.com/vinzeebreak/ironcar) framework.